pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 printer, the text can be spread over this additional amount of page area without changing the total cost of the edition.
-The additional page area released to the photo-offset by an elimination of the retyping&nbsp;{%- include pagebreak.html canvas=148 -%}&nbsp;process is the same, regardless of the total amount spent for the publication.
+The additional page area released to the photo-offset by an elimination of the retyping {% include pagebreak.html canvas=148 %} process is the same, regardless of the total amount spent for the publication.
 Whether the book is to be published for
 $158.00 or for $365.00, it will still be true that the money diverted from composition cost will buy exactly the same amount